szmktk/chirpy/docs/chapter-5-lesson-2-goose.md

 go install github.com/pressly/goose/v3/cmd/goose@latest
 ```

+☝️ This is the method suggested by package maintainers, but I prefer to install with Homebrew anyway.

 To run the migration use the connection string in schema directory (migration file must be there):

 ```